 - the purpose of the relationship

 - the pooling of resources and services for joint projects

 - the degree of continuous cohabitation

 These factors are neither “exclusive nor hypertechnical.”
 These factors are meant to reach all relevant evidence helpful in establishing whether a meretricious relationship exists.
 Thus, whether a relationship is properly characterized as meretricious depends on the facts of each case.

 Second, if such a relationship exists, the trial court evaluates the interest each party has in the property acquired during the relationship.
 “The critical focus is on property that would have been characterized as community property had the parties been married.”
 Both the property owned by each party before the relationship and the property that would have been characterized as separate property had the couple been married should not be before the court for distribution at the end of the relationship.

 While property acquired during a meretricious relationship is presumed to belong to both parties, this presumption can be rebutted.
 If the presumption is not rebutted, the trial court may look to the dissolution statute, RCW 26.09.080, for guidance in fairly and equitably distributing the property acquired during a meretricious relationship.

-A Family Law Attorney Can Assist in the Establishment of Paternity (or Parentage)
+Our Experienced Family Law Attorneys Will Assist You With the Establishment of Paternity (or Parentage)

 When a married woman bears a child, the law presumes her husband to be the father of the child; the law regards the husband as the child’s “presumed father.”
 As long as his status as the presumed father never is successfully challenged, he is the father of the child for all legal purposes.
 For example, if the parents divorce, he has the full right to spend time with the child according to the parties’ Parenting Plan and he has the full obligation to support the child pursuant to the parties’ Order of Child Support.
 Also, inheritance rights as between the child and the presumed father are fully recognized.